Cooling system circulation guide

 How a bad water pump causes overheating

-A water pump can fail by leaking, seizing, wearing its bearings, losing impeller efficiency or no longer moving coolant strongly enough.
-If coolant circulation drops, the engine may develop hot spots and overheat.
+A water pump can fail by leaking, wearing its bearing, slipping on its drive, losing impeller efficiency or seizing.
+When coolant flow drops, heat stays in the engine instead of being carried to the radiator.

 Overheats at idle